swvanderlaan/QTLToolKit/README.md

 ============
 [![DOI](https://zenodo.org/badge/101641410.svg)](https://zenodo.org/badge/latestdoi/101641410)

-**QTLToolKit** is a pipeline written in the BASH, Perl and Python languages to run *cis-* or *trans-* [quantitative trait loci analyses](https://www.nature.com/scitable/topicpage/quantitative-trait-locus-qtl-analysis-53904) using [QTLtools](https://qtltools.github.io/qtltools/) efficiently.
-It will aid in selecting the region, get descriptive statistics on the variants used, parse results, create diagnostic plots where necessary, create [LocusZoom style](https://genome.sph.umich.edu/wiki/LocusZoom_Standalone) plots when needed, and concatenate everything in tables.
+**QTLToolKit** is a pipeline written in the BASH, Perl and Python languages to run *cis-* or *trans-* [quantitative trait loci analyses](https://www.nature.com/scitable/topicpage/quantitative-trait-locus-qtl-analysis-53904) using [QTLtools](https://qtltools.github.io/qtltools/) and [tensorQTL]() efficiently.
+It will aid in selecting the region, get descriptive statistics on the variants used, parse results, create diagnostic plots where necessary, create [LocusZoom style](https://genome.sph.umich.edu/wiki/LocusZoom_Standalone) regional association plots when needed, and concatenate everything in tables.

 All scripts are annotated for debugging purposes - and future reference.
-The scripts will work within the context of a certain Linux environment (in this case a CentOS7 system on a SUN Grid Engine background).
-As such we have tested **QTLToolKit** on CentOS6.6, CentOS7, and OS X El Capitan (version 10.11.[x]).
+The scripts will work within the context of a certain Linux environment, in this case a CentOS7 system on a SUN Grid Engine background, using `qsub` submission systems.
+As such we have tested **QTLToolKit** on CentOS6.6, CentOS7, and OS X El Capitan+ (version 10.11.[x]).

 _[back-to-top](#qtltoolkit)_